JosephCalla/Design-Patterns-Swift/README.md

 printCarsPrice(cars)
 ```
 ## Liskov Substitution

-Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
+Establishes that a class that inherits from another can be used as its parent without needing to know the differences between them.

 In other words, if you replace one object with another that’s a subclass and this replacement could break the affected part, then you’re not following this principle.

-Establishes that a class that inherits from another can be used as its parent without needing to know the differences between them.

 ```Swift
 protocol UserDataBaseManagerProtocol {